Wusinho/Restaurant-JS/Readme.md

 ## About

-A restaurant page, using JavaScript to generate the entire contents of the website.
+This is a restaurant page coded using JavaScript to generate the entire contents of the website.
 The scope of this project is a deeper understanding of Webpack and DOM manipulation with JS.

 ![screenshot](./src/assets/Restaurant-JS.png)